dimitrievskamilica/beekeeperGame/README.md

 ## How to play

 Collect the jars of honey for points and avoid the bees.
 Your health bar will go down as long as you touch the bee so move quickly and carefully don't be too greedy for points.
-If you collect the anti-bee spray it will help you get rid of the bees but still be careful this power up only lasts for 10 seconds.10
+If you collect the anti-bee spray it will help you get rid of the bees but still be careful this power up only lasts for 10 seconds.

 ## Have fun playing!!!
 Hope you will enjoy this simple beekeeper game!!!